ImanHosseini/RV32I-On-GPU/README.md

 docker run --rm -it -v $(pwd):"/ta" f29d57145d
 ```

+# RISCV things
+There is one in:
+/home/iman/xdr/
+But this 1 is in path:
+/home/iman/projs/

 ## DISEMMINATION
 [Seventh Workshop on Computer Architecture Research with RISC-V (CARRV 2023)](https://carrv.github.io/2023/)
 USENIX ATC?
 (The home of the legendary QEMU paper)